-Here's Everything You Need To Know About Little Mix, From Boyfriends To Being Feminists
+Who Are Little Mix?
+Age, names, boyfriends & net worth

 Do the girls have boyfriends?

 Yes, all four of them are currently in relationships.
-Perrie is dating footballer Alex Oxlade-Chamberlain, Jesy is with Harry James, Leigh-Anne is seeing footballer Andre Gray and Jade is dating Jed Elliott from the band The Struts.
+Perrie is dating footballer Alex Oxlade-Chamberlain, Jesy is with Love Island's Chris Hughes, Leigh-Anne is seeing footballer Andre Gray and Jade is dating Jed Elliott from the band The Struts.

 When is Little Mix's next album going to be released?